khaors/geocompr/main.md

 The plots in the previous section demonstrate **tmap**'s default aesthetic settings.
 Grey shades are used for `tm_fill()` and  `tm_bubbles()` layers and a continuous red line is used to represent lines created with `tm_lines()`.
-Of course, the user is provided with a fine-grained control over these default values, and other aesthetics.
+Of course, these default values and other aesthetics can be overridden.
+The purpose this section is to show how.

 There are two main types of map aesthetics: those that change with the data and those that are constant.
 Unlike **ggplot2** which uses the helper function `aes()` to represent the former, **tmap** layer functions accept aesthetic arguments that are either constant values *or* variable fields.